1.3. Reference Type Examples

 A reference variable either stores:

-• The location of an object in memory (a valid reference)
+• The location of an object in memory.

 Below we describe various scenarios in which you may encounter/use reference variables in your code.